ballerina-platform/ballerina-lang/cli/ballerina-cli/src/main/resources/new_cmd_defaults/lib-readme.md

 This package provides a simple function to print "Hello, World!" to the command line.
 Additionally, you can provide a name to the function to print a personalized greeting.

-(Note: For this example, we are assuming the organization name is `user` and the package name is `socialMedia`.)

 ## Functionality